tc39/proposal-iterator.range/compare.md

 Define:

--   Iterator: Close to ES iterator protocol
+-   Iterator: Similar to ES iterator protocol
--   Iterable: Close to ES object with `[Symbol.iterator]` (e.g. has a `__iter__()` method)
+-   Iterable: Similar to ES objects with `[Symbol.iterator]` (e.g. has a `__iter__()` method)
--   Non-Lazy: The range generate value in a non-lazy way
+-   Non-Lazy: The range generates values in a non-lazy way
--   Own: The range have it's own class / struct / ...
+-   Own: The range has its own class / struct / ...
--   Instantiation: The range don't have it's own class, instead, it is implementing a more generic type like `StrideTo<int>`
+-   Instantiation: The range doesn't have its own class, instead, it is implementing a more generic type like `StrideTo<int>`

 | Language           | Return type               | Iterator 1️⃣ / Iterable 🔢 | Lazy |
 | ------------------ | ------------------------- | ------------------------- | ---- |